google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 #### JavaScript image replacement

-JavaScript image replacement checks the capabilities of the device and "does the right thing".
+JavaScript image replacement checks the capabilities of the device and "does the right thing."
 You can determine device pixel ratio via `window.devicePixelRatio`, get screen width and height, and even potentially do some network connection sniffing via `navigator.connection` or issuing a fake request.
-Once you've collected all of this information, you can decide which image to load.
+When you've collected all of this information, you can decide which image to load.

 One big drawback to this approach is that using JavaScript means that you will